oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 To enable the lab to complete in a reasonable time we will therefore be generating our own self-signed certificate.
 For a lab environment that's fine, but in a production environment you wouldn't do this.

-  3. Run the following command to generate a certificate (you installed the step command in the cloud shell setup). **VITAL** You must replace all occurrences of `<External IP>` in the subject below with the external IP address of your Ingress service, as an example this might look like `stock.123.456.789.999.nip.io` (That's is only an example, it absolutely will not work in the real world).
+  3. Run the following command to generate a certificate (you installed the step command in the cloud shell setup).
+The value of the IP address of the Ingress controllers load ballancer is in `$EXTERNAL_IP` and will be replaced in the command below automatically.

-  - `$HOME/keys/step certificate create store.<External IP>.nip.io tls-store-<External IP>.crt tls-store-<External IP>.key --profile leaf  --not-after 8760h --no-password --insecure --ca $HOME/keys/root.crt --ca-key $HOME/keys/root.key`
+  - `$HOME/keys/step certificate create store.$EXTERNAL_IP.nip.io tls-store-$EXTERNAL_IP.crt tls-store-$EXTERNAL_IP.key --profile leaf  --not-after 8760h --no-password --insecure --ca $HOME/keys/root.crt --ca-key $HOME/keys/root.key`

   ```
 Your certificate has been saved in tls-store-123.456.789.123.crt.